Fourier transforms and iterated function systems: Non-linear self-conformal iterated function systems in

-Theorem \ref{thm:JordanSahlsten} also applies to more general stationary (Gibbs) measures associated to the Gauss map.
 A particular example of a self-conformal measure $\mu$, where Theorem \ref{thm:JordanSahlsten} applies to, is defined by the probability vector $p_a = 2^{-a}$, $a \in \N$.
-In this case the associated self-conformal measure $\mu$ has a special meaning in the sense that the distribution function $\mu(0,x]$ is the Minkowski's question mark function $?(x)$ \cite{Salem}, and the Fourier transform of $\mu$ equals the Fourier-Stieltjes transform of $?(x)$.
+In this case the associated self-conformal measure $\mu$ has a special meaning in the sense that the distribution function $\mu(0,x]$ is the Minkowski's question mark function $?(x)$ (see e.g. \cite{Salem} for discussion on this function), and the Fourier transform of $\mu$ equals the Fourier-Stieltjes transform of $?(x)$.
 Since $?(x)$ as a ``slippery'' Devil's staircase exhibits smoothness, in 1954 Salem asked in \cite{Salem} whether the Fourier-Stieltjes transform of $?(x)$ decay at infinity, that is, whether the measure $\mu$ is Rajchman or not.
-Since $\mu$ has Hausdorff dimension $> 1/2$, Theorem \ref{thm:JordanSahlsten} implies this and gives a polynomial rate.
+Since $\mu$ has Hausdorff dimension $> 1/2$, Theorem \ref{thm:JordanSahlsten} implies an affirmative answer to Salem's question and gives a polynomial rate.

 Let us give a rough idea of this approach in the case $N = 2$ of Theorem \ref{thm:JordanSahlsten}.